bitmodo/bitform/doc/vision.md

 We then offer a paid option to host websites on our own servers and provide official support with any issues for a small fee.

 Following this model, we can provide a free and open source product while still receiving a stream of revenue to fund the continued development of the product.
-According to [Ghost](https://ghost.org/changelog/3-0/), they have made $5,000,000 in revenue whilest maintaining 100% ownership of their business.
+According to [Ghost](https://ghost.org/changelog/3-0/), they have made $5,000,000 in revenue whilst maintaining 100% ownership of their business.
 The goal is to follow this model, at least in the beginning.

 By offering Bitform Cloud, we can receive revenue for Bitform without having to make it closed source or making Bitform itself paid.